jetflav/IFNPlugin/README.md

 The code is structured following the pattern of a FastJet contrib (but not yet included in fjcontrib).

+  !
+The IFNPlugin code needs FastJet >= 3.4.1 to compile !

 You will need `fastjet-config` to be in your path (otherwise edit the Makefile), and then you can